Minor Co-Ed Teams

 U10 – “Learning to Train”

-The focus of these two programs is on learning fundamental rugby skills, such as passing, catching, running, kicking and tackling.
+This stage is made up of our second year Under 10 and Under 12 players.
+During this stage, players learn the fundamental rugby skills, such as passing, catching, running and kicking.
 The focus of training is on introducing core technical skills and developing coordination and fine motor control.
-Game play 7 vs 7, coed and flag for U10, coed and contact for U12.
+Game play is coed and flag.

 U12 – Introduction to Contact